 Note that a full degrees-of-freedom gain is attained when $r$ users transmit.
-In this case, $\dim(\bV_{j})=1$, and $\Arrowvert \bV_j \bh_j \Arrowvert^2 \sim \chi^2_{2}$, e.g., \cite{tse2005fundamentals}.
+In this case, $\dim(\bV_{i})=1$, and $\Arrowvert \bV_i \bh_i \Arrowvert^2 \sim \chi^2_{2}$, e.g., \cite{tse2005fundamentals}.
 Accordingly, when using a ZF receiver, we aim at algorithms which select at most $r$ users (of the available $K$) in each time slot.
 As mentioned, since we focus on the scenario in which $K \gg r$, the set of selected users has a crucial effect on the system capacity.
 Optimally, a BS would receive CSI from all users, and schedule the $r$ best users for transmission.
 Under the linear decorrelation above, the resulting ergodic sum-rate is\redo{ } Essentially, a scheduler with CSI is defined by a function $\mathcal{I} = \mathcal{I}(\bH)$ that maps a set of $K$ channels $\bH$ to an index subset $\mathcal{I} \subset [1:K]$ of cardinality $\leq r$, which reflects the set of selected users.
 The ergodic rate of user $i$ in under such scheduling is